 Can Chickens Eat Timothy Hay?

-Timothy hay is extremely common and is a price efficent feed for many animals such as horses or cattle.
+Timothy hay is extremely common and is a price-efficient feed for many animals such as horses or cattle.
 However, it’s very low in protein, but high in fiber and energy content, and is known to be easily digestible.

 Although timothy hay is safe for chickens to eat and isn’t necessarily unhealthy, it just doesn’t have the nutritional value that will really benefit your chickens.
 So, don’t be concerned if you see your chickens eating timothy hay, but don’t go out of your way to include it in their daily diets.